samsology/DataScience/README.md

 * What is the total revenue generated?
 * How many pizzas were sold?
+* How many total orders?
+* How many pizza type do they sell?
 * What are the peak sales hours?
 * Which weekday generates the most sales?
 * What are the top 5 bestselling pizzas?